peter88213/novxlib-docs/source/_section.rst

 .. admonition:: <Section>

    Purpose
-      Defines a section reference of a plot point.
+      Defines a section reference of the plot point.

    Attributes
       - `id <#the-id-attribute>`__